compositeurdigital/compositeurdigital.github.io/UX/en/administrative_guide/index.md

 When the kiosk mode is enabled, it reduces the actions which can be triggered in Compositeur Digital UX : the user can only open a universe and annotate documents.
 Saving is disabled, and sharing actions as well.
 It is not possible to import documents, or to create a selection.
 Blanksheets and notes are not available.

+### Setting up kiosk mode

 The kiosk mode can be enabled or disabled from the settings menu.
 On the start page, click on `Settings` or press `F5`.

 ![Enable kiosk mode](../img/administrative_kiosk_activation.JPG)

 1. Enable or disable kiosk mode.
-2. When the kiosk mode is enabled, it is possible to define a reset timer.
-When the device is not used after the time defined, the app goes back to the start page.
+2. After the specified period of inactivity, the application will reset and come back to the start page.
+See below to set up a [standby video](#standby).

 ![Kiosk mode start](../img/administrative_kiosk_start.JPG)